Do the Bartman: Michael Jackson's involvement

 The album The Simpsons Sing the Blues was released in December 1990.
 The first single from it was the rap song "Do the Bartman", performed by Bart Simpson's voice actor Nancy Cartwright and released on November 20, 1990.
 Rumors began spreading in the summer of 1990 that Michael Jackson would write a song for Bart on the album.

 This song was reported early on to be "Do the Bartman", but executive producer James L. Brooks issued a press release in September 1990 apologizing for the misunderstanding and stating that song was actually written by one of Jackson's friends, Bryan Loren.

+However, by the middle of the decade The Simpsons creator Matt Groening was routinely giving interviews crediting Jackson with the song.
+In an August 1996 interview with Loaded he stated: "[Jackson] also anonymously wrote the 'Do The Bartman' single and I'm still stunned that no one figured it out, especially when the lyrics had 'I wanna be bad like Michael Jackson'!
+It's never been picked up by anyone in all this time... until I just told you!"

-However, The Simpsons creator Matt Groening later stated during an appearance at the February 1998 World Animation Celebration convention in Pasadena, California that "Do the Bartman" was actually co-written and co-produced by Jackson, but he could not receive credit for it because he was under contract to Epic Records.
+Groening also later stated during an appearance at the February 1998 World Animation Celebration convention in Pasadena, California that "Do the Bartman" was actually co-written and co-produced by Jackson, but he could not receive credit for it because he was under contract to Epic Records.
 Groening told a crowd at the convention that had gathered for a "The Simpsons tribute" that it had "always [been] amazing to me that no one ever found out that Michael Jackson wrote that song. [...]
 He was a big fan of the show."

 Jackson was a fan of The Simpsons, especially Bart, and had called the producers one night offering to write Bart a number one single and do a guest spot on the show, which is how "Do the Bartman" came about.
 Jackson eventually guest-starred in the episode "Stark Raving Dad" (season three, 1991) under the pseudonym John Jay Smith.

 He also wrote the song "Happy Birthday Lisa" for the episode "Stark Raving Dad", which was later included in the album Songs in the Key of Springfield.
 Bryan Loren has stated that Jackson had provided background vocals for "Do the Bartman".

 In July 2015, when Bryan Loren was selling the publishing and songwriting rights for the song, Loren stated that "despite Matt Groening's repeated confessions, I am the sole writer of the song".
 Loren stated that Jackson's contributions included backup vocals and providing the title "Do the Bartman" and that Jackson insisted his own name be mentioned in the lyrics.